Fact-checking Sen. Rubio's criticism of Dr. Fauci - KION546

 Fauci told CNN’s Chief Medical Correspondent Dr. Sanjay Gupta during a CITIZEN by CNN Conference that his evolving advice about masks is a “classic example” of how guidance can change as additional scientific evidence emerges.
 The pandemic, he said, is an “evolving situation.”

-In March, the World Health Organization, the CDC and Fauci said face masks should be reserved for those who are sick or caring for the sick, but later reversed their guidance after doctors learned more about how the coronavirus spreads.
+In March, the World Health Organization, the CDC and Fauci said face masks should be reserved for those who are sick or caring for the sick, with Fauci even telling 60 Minutes there was “no reason” for people in the US to be walking around with a mask.
+However, all three later reversed their guidance after doctors learned more about how the coronavirus spreads.

+In June, speaking to The Street, Fauci said the reason he had previously advised people against wearing masks was that “we were concerned the public health community, and many people were saying this, were concerned that it was at a time when personal protective equipment, including the N95 masks and the surgical masks, were in very short supply.”

-Fauci explained that in the spring, “we were not aware that 40 to 45% of people were asymptomatic, nor were we aware that a substantial proportion of people who get infected get infected from people who are without symptoms.”
+At the CITIZEN by CNN Conference in September, Fauci further explained that in the spring, “we were not aware that 40 to 45% of people were asymptomatic, nor were we aware that a substantial proportion of people who get infected get infected from people who are without symptoms.”
 Once that became clear from the data, Fauci said, “that makes it overwhelmingly important for everyone to wear a mask.”

 “So when people say, ‘Well, why did you change your stance?
 And why are you emphasizing masks so much now when back then you didn’t — and in fact you even said you shouldn’t because there was a shortage of masks?’
 Well, the data now are very, very clear,” Fauci said.